ka-hackathon-2014/drill/README.md

     cmake -G Ninja ..
     ninja

-To create release or debug builds, add `DCMAKE_BUILD_TYPE=Release` or `DCMAKE_BUILD_TYPE=Debug` to the CMake command line.
+To create release or debug builds, add `-DCMAKE_BUILD_TYPE=Release` or `-DCMAKE_BUILD_TYPE=Debug` to the CMake command line.
 You may also change the build tool to Make or Visual Studio.
 Please refer to the internet for more details :wink:

 ## Usage
 To start drill, go to the top level source directory (not the build directory!) and start drill using: